PerfectFit-project/rasa_example_project/README.md

    <img src = "Readme_images/firewall_rule_3.PNG" width = "250" title="Creating a firewall rule 3.">

    - You now need to install Docker and docker-compose on the instance.
-You can do this via the command line that opens after you click on "SSH":
+You only need to do this once when you first set up your instance.
+You can do this installation via the command line that opens after you click on "SSH":

       <img src = "Readme_images/ssh.PNG" width = "250" title="Connect via SSH.">